2026 Pastoral Renewal Leave

 However, Renewal Leave is not vacation!
 The Leadership Team will contact Pastor Tiffania in case of a death, funeral, emergency, etc. If you need to get in touch with her during this time, email info@stjamestampa.org to get in touch with staff and leadership.

-June 28: Sam Martinez, President of CUBA Ministry
+June 28: Sam Martinez, Chair of CUBA Ministry

 July 5: Rev. Emily Hotho, Gulf Central District Superintendent